-He who is often rebuked and stiffens his neck will be destroyed suddenly, with no remedy.
-Proverbs 29:1 WEB separate people one from another as a shepherd separates the sheep from the goats.
+"When the Son of Man comes in his glory, and all the angels with him, then he will sit on his glorious throne.
+Before him will be gathered all the nations, and he will separate people one from another as a shepherd separates the sheep from the goats.
 And he will place the sheep on his right, but the goats on the left.
-Then the King will say to those on his right, 'Come, you who are blessed by my Father, inherit the kingdom prepared for you from the foundation of the world.'"
+Then the King will say to those on his right, 'Come, you who are blessed by my Father, inherit the kingdom prepared for you from the foundation of the world."